is95t/VASP_block/README.md

 -	Volume (A<sup>3</sup>)
 -	Total Energy (eV)

-This allows processing of the fundamental state properties and covers most types of VASP calculation (NPT, NVE, etc.).
+This allows processing of the fundamental state properties and covers most types of VASP calculation (NVT, NVE, etc.).
 Other properties (e.g. magnetism) can easily be added to the current framework.

 ### Why this program was written